itential/ipctl/docs/configuration-reference.md

 # Configuration Reference.

-This document provides details about the availalbe configuration options available to configure `ipctl`.
+This document provides details about the available configuration options available to configure `ipctl`.
 All configuration options can be specified either in a configuration file and/or as environment variables.